BadProfessor/testZendeskTicketsViewer/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-The app is also available on Heroku:
-LINK COMING SOON -

 ## Testing instructions

 In the root folder, for tests run: